-Assessment organisations must show that they have consulted with employers about their assessment
+Assessment organisations must show that they have consulted with employers about their assessment instruments.
+This should be demonstrated by providing:

 - letters of support from at least five employers that are representative of the occupation or occupational group to which the assessment instruments relate.
 No more than two letters from sole traders and micro-businesses (employing fewer than ten members of staff) will be accepted as evidence of employer support - a minimum of one letter of support from a recognised and relevant UK professional or trade body representing the industry, occupation(s) or occupational group covered by the content of the assessment instruments.